 The study took place in one Local Authority in England between April 2018 and July 2019.
-Local Speech and Language Therapists (SLTs) selected schools that were likely to have a high prevalence of language difficulties based on their clinical experience and knowledge of the population served acted as gatekeepers to schools, making initial contact with Head Teachers.
-Following Head Teacher consent, thirteen schools were assigned to one of three treatment arms: BEST with sign, BEST without sign or Treatment as Usual (TAU).
+Local SLTs selected schools that were likely to have a high prevalence of language difficulties based on their clinical experience and knowledge of the population served acted as gatekeepers to schools, making initial contact with head teachers.
+Following head teacher consent, thirteen schools were assigned to one of three treatment arms: BEST with sign, BEST without sign or TAU.